tommasomoretti/nameless-analytics/README.md

 Enhance data tracked from website with custom requests made from a server or other sources.

 - **Event logging**\
-Simplified debugging with event details from the Javascript console and from server-side Google Tag Manager debug view.
+Simplified debugging with event details from the Javascript console and from Server-side Google Tag Manager debug view.